1rgendw1e/hello-world/README.md

 my first repository

 So just trying out some stuff.
-About time I get into GitHub.

 Cheers